spoorthipetrim/Smart-Expense-Tracker-and-Budget-Planner/README.md

 ## 🎯 Product Overview

-**BudX** is a lightweight, zero-install, browser-based expense tracker and budget planner designed specifically for **college students** managing limited pocket money.
-It provides real-time spending visibility, smart alerts, and AI-style predictions — all without requiring an account, server, or installation.
+**BudX** is a lightweight, browser-based expense tracker and budget planner designed specifically for **college students** managing limited pocket money.
+It provides real-time spending visibility and smart alerts — all without requiring an account, server, or installation.

 ### The Problem We're Solving